antfu/eslint-config/README.md

 ## Versioning Policy

 This project follows [Semantic Versioning](https://semver.org/) for releases.
-However, since this is just a config and involved with opinions and many moving parts, we don't treat rules changes as breaking changes.
+However, since this is just a config and involves opinions and many moving parts, we don't treat rules changes as breaking changes.

 ### Changes Considered as Breaking Changes